pguigli/text-combat-game/README.md

-This is a text-based combat game written in python3.7.
+This is a text-based combat game that I wrote in python3.7 to practice object-oriented programming, general Python, and have fun!
-You must fight your way and survive through a succession of 5 enemies to win.
+In this game, you must fight your way through a succession of several enemies to win, using various spells and attacks.

 **How to run the game:**
 `python3.7 game.py`